Board Policy 504 – Discipline and Behavior

 - During classroom instruction, teachers may allow students to use electronic devices for instructional purposes;

-- High School students are allowed to use cell phones or electronic devices during their designated lunch period;
+- High School students, only, are allowed to use cell phones or electronic devices during their designated lunch period;

-- High School students are allowed to use cell phones or electronic devices during passing time;
+- High School students, only, are allowed to use cell phones or electronic devices during passing time;

 - Any other use of cell phones or electronic devices is prohibited during the curricular day; curricular day being defined as morning bell to dismissal bell;